dreampulse/printing-client/README.md

 ## Requirements

-To build and run the source code you need to install a recent version of [Node.js, NPM and Yarn](https://nodejs.org/).
+To build and run the source code you need to install a recent version of [Node.js, NPM](https://nodejs.org/).

 ## Project setup